Common Reporting Standard (CRS)

 For tax purposes a ‘jurisdiction’ is defined as an area subject to its own distinct tax regulations such as a US state, city, county or country.

-This is a country which has made a commitment to exchange information in accordance with the OECD CRS but may not yet have an effective agreement in place with the UK such that reporting is not yet required but is expected to be in due course.
+This is a country which has made a commitment to exchange information in accordance with the OECD CRS but may not yet have an effective agreement in place with Jersey, Guernsey or the Isle of Man such that reporting is not yet required but is expected to be in due course.

 Each country has its own rules for defining tax residence and countries have provided information on how to determine whether a person or an entity is tax resident in the country.
-Generally, an individual or an entity is resident for tax purposes in a country, if, under the laws of the country, it should be paying taxes there.
+Generally, an individual or an entity is resident for tax purposes in a country, if, under the laws of the country, they should be subject to the tax laws of that country.
 When we determine a customer who is holding a Financial Account, is resident for tax purposes in a Participating Country and is reportable for CRS, we will pass the relevant information to the local tax authority.
-This reporting of the customer and their information means they are ‘reportable for tax purposes’ to the local authority.

-If a customer opens a new account, invests in a new product, or has a change in circumstances which may make them tax resident in a Participating Country, we may write to them asking them to complete a Tax residency Self –Certification form to confirm their place of residence for tax purposes.
+If a customer opens a new account, invests in a new product, or has a change in circumstances which may make them tax resident in a Participating Country, we may write to them asking them to complete a Tax residency Self –Certification form to confirm their country of tax residence.
 We may also write to some pre-existing customers who have Financial Accounts with us where this information has not previously been captured.
-This is called ‘Tax Residency Self-Certification’
+This is called ‘Tax Residency Self-Certification’.

 For the Common Reporting Standard (CRS) this is defined as a legal person or a legal arrangement such as a corporation, organisation, partnership, trust or foundation.
 An entity will therefore be any customer that holds a business account, product or service.
 Under CRS, sole traders are not treated as entities but as individuals.